-The interesting thing to note is that the increasing number of assaults, from planes to retail shops, aren’t stemming exclusively from mask mandates.
+The interesting thing to note is that the increasing number of assaults, from planes to retail shops, no longer stem from mask mandates, social distancing, and venue closures.
 In a larger sense, the pandemic has given rise to an environment fertile for sowing the seeds of conflict.
-In 2020, the International Crisis Group highlighted the risk of conflict across seven social, political, and economic areas.
+The International Crisis Group highlighted the risk of conflict across seven social, political, and economic areas.
 Several psychological factors contributed: vulnerability among conflict-affected populations, isolation and uncertainty, fear of neighbors and subsequent xenophobia, economic consequences that have strained the relationships between governments and citizens, distrust, perceived oppression or abuse of freedoms by officials, and more.

 “The healthcare setting is a stressful environment, and almost any conflict may be augmented in a disproportional manner,” stated Ariel Braverman BSN, RN, EMT-P in his academic article for Nursing Management, in which he applied aviation crew conflict resolution principles to healthcare.
 “To model a healthcare setting, it's logical to use another relatively stressful environment: aviation.
 An aircraft is a tight space with plenty of egos inside a flight deck and the cabin.
 Similar to healthcare, aircrew members work in an environment where conflict-related disruption may literally cost lives.”